E-INVOICING IN INDIA BECOMES MANDATORY

 What is E-invoicing?

 E-invoicing stands for electronic invoicing, exchanging of an invoice document between a supplier and a buyer in an electronic form.
 It is a very traditional and common practice in B2B transactions.
-E-invoicing can be of two types:

 - Invoice data issued in Electronic Data Interchange (EDI) or XML formats.

 - Invoice data issued using standard internet-based web forms.

 The Government of India rolled out e-invoicing on 01 October 2020, deferred due to Covid-19 from the original plan of 01 April 2020.

 Businesses with aggregate turnover of more than ₹ 500 CR in the previous financial year are mandatorily required to comply with e-invoicing in the first phase starting 01 October 2020 and businesses having a turnover of INR 100 crore or more with effect from 01 April 2020.